microsoft/ark/docs/tutorial/multi_gpu_tutorial.md

     process.join()
 ```

 The following is the main function for the two processes.
-We first use `ark.init(rank, world_size)` to initialize the model.
+We first use `ark.Runtime(rank, world_size)` to create the ARK runtime.
 The `rank` parameter is the rank of the process, and the `world_size` parameter is the number of processes.
-In ARK, one process corresponds to one GPU.
+In ARK, we assume that one process corresponds to one GPU.